 Code Policy

 Key information in an Invoice Response is the reporting of the status of the invoice.
-The objective of the status code is to provide the Seller with a clear indication of the status of the referenced invoice inside the Buyers process in a way that allows the Seller to clearly indentify if an action is required on his behalf.
-The status code can be suplemented with a clarification or an action code or textual note that exlains the status and assists the Seller in deciding on correct reaction.
+The objective of the status code is to provide the Seller with a clear indication of the status of the referenced invoice inside the Buyers process in a way that allows the Seller to clearly identify if an action is required on his behalf.
+The status code can be suplemented with a clarification or an action code or textual note that explains the status and assists the Seller in deciding on correct reaction.

 The codes in the Invoice Response are given in the following structure.